RishabhBansal2409/Recommendation_Engine/README.md

-# Building a movie recommendation engine using collaborative filtering.
+# Building a recommendation engine using collaborative filtering.

 Most websites like Amazon, YouTube, and Netflix use collaborative filtering as a part of their sophisticated recommendation systems.
 Collaborative filtering works by **searching a large group of people and finding a smaller set of users with tastes similar to a particular user.
 It looks at the items which smaller set of users like and combines them to create a ranked list of suggestions.**